Skip to Content

 Understanding Divorce in Nassau County

-Family law proceedings in Nassau County are subject to New York State laws, which can differ significantly from other states.
-Having local knowledge is invaluable when navigating these complex legal terrains.
-The Law Offices of Anthony J. LoPresti leverages nearly three decades of focused family law practice to provide nuanced insights and tailored strategies for clients.
+Family law proceedings in Nassau County follow New York State laws, which can differ significantly from those in other states.
+Local knowledge adds real value when navigating these legal matters.
+The Law Offices of Anthony J. LoPresti offers nearly three decades of focused family law guidance with customized strategies for every client.

 What Are the Grounds for Divorce in New York?

-In the State of New York, you no longer need to prove fault to obtain a divorce.
-Ex-spouses who no longer wish to be married with irreconcilable differences should agree to a no-fault divorce.
-A no-fault divorce is based on the irretrievable breakdown of the relationship over the previous six months.
-The number of no-fault divorces is over 98% of all divorces.
+In New York, you no longer need to prove fault to obtain a divorce.
+Ex-spouses who no longer wish to be married due to irreconcilable differences can agree to a no-fault divorce.
+This option is based on the relationship breaking down beyond repair for at least six months.
+Most divorces in New York use the no-fault process.

-The remaining grounds are fault-based, meaning that one spouse has acted in a way that justifies divorce.
-New York law recognizes the following categories as sufficient grounds for divorce:
+Fault-based grounds allow a spouse to seek divorce if the other has acted in a way that allows for legal termination of the marriage.
+New York law lists the following grounds for divorce:

-• Cruel & inhuman treatment — Verbal, physical, or emotional abuse has occurred, making it unsafe for one spouse to live with the other.
+• Cruel & inhuman treatment — Verbal, physical, or emotional abuse that makes it unsafe for one spouse to remain with the other.

-• Constructive abandonment — Physical abandonment, including sexual abandonment for one year or more.
+• Constructive abandonment — Physical or sexual abandonment by a spouse for one year or more.

-• Three consecutive years imprisonment — One spouse has been in jail for three or more years in a row, beginning after the marriage.
+• Three consecutive years imprisonment — One spouse has served at least three years in jail after the marriage began.

-• Separation — Living separate and apart for one or more years under a court order or agreement.
+• Separation — Living separately for one or more years under a court order or agreement.

 Divorce Process in New York